mikependon/RepoDB.NET/pages/extensibilities/databasehelper.md

 }
 ```

-Then a method that converts the instance of the `DbDataReader` into a [DbField](/class/dbfield) object.
+Then, a method that converts the instance of the `DbDataReader` into a [DbField](/class/dbfield) object.

 ```csharp
 private DbField ReaderToDbField(IDataReader reader)